 Another useful idea is to use the backboard effectively with a partner.
 Alternating shots against the backboard and keeping score.
 Play 10 points to win.
 Change servers.
 Play another 10 points.

 Suggested practice time – 30 minutes on the backboard 2-3 times per week.
 An actual workout can extend to one hour.

 Ten minute backboard warm-up (2 minutes each drill)

 - Six balls off groundstrokes from the baseline for flexibility, timing, and footwork.
 Keep the ball in play.
 Concentrate on watching the ball.

 - Play to win the point

 - Serve practice.

 Although the backboard is most often thought of as solitary practice experience to work on one’s game, it may also be a great place to pick up a practice partner – someone like yourself who is working on their game.
-Have fun on the backboard!
+Have fun when using tennis walls!